websila/frontend-bootcamp/exercises/exercise09/readme.md

    - Desktop - 2

 > everythings you need are located in **_starter directory_**.
-> so just download it and make some fun with that 😉
+> so you can just download it and make some fun with that 😉
 > good luck 😃